| Detail | Info |

 | Regulation | Gibraltar Gambling Act 2005 — Betting Intermediary (B2C) license, granted March 26, 2026 |

-| Settlement currency | TBD (crypto-based; likely stablecoin) |
+| Settlement currency | Crypto-based (stablecoin deposits via ADI Chain) |

-| US availability | TBD — phased global rollout planned |
+| US availability | Not available at launch — no confirmed timeline |

-| Launch date | April 9, 2026 |
+| Launch date | Launched April 9, 2026 |

 | Key partnership | Official Prediction Market Partner of the FIFA World Cup 2026 |

-| Focus markets | Sports (FIFA World Cup first), then politics, economics, tech, culture |
+| Focus markets | Sports (FIFA World Cup live), with politics, economics, tech, culture planned next |

 | Key backer | ADI Foundation (Abu Dhabi, non-profit arm of Sirius International Holding / IHC) |